manonmission88/Computer-Network-Project-1/README.md

 * all
 * old
 * seeds
 * Final - This folder is for final topology.
 This folder contains the all.txt file which contains all the data collected.
 Because of its large size, it has not been included here.
+But, the routes.txt which is created by all_active_ips.py script by reading the all.txt file is contained within this folder.
 # Result
 Click the image below or The location of this PNG file is: https://github.com/manonmission88/Computer-Network-Project-1/blob/main/Topology/Prem/Final/topology_final.png
 ![Final Topology](https://github.com/manonmission88/Computer-Network-Project-1/blob/main/Topology/Prem/Final/topology_final.png)